Debian Mirrors Hierarchy

 - Debian Archive mirrors to get old Debian versions.

-- Debian Security has bunch official mirrors (as mentioned here) behind security.d.o.
-It resolves to Fastly IP ranges so could be Fastly or Debian operated mirrors.
-Taking a look at https://db.debian.org/machines.cgi tells seger.d.o in DE is security-master which I’m assuming is source for all following mentioned security mirrors:
+- Debian Security has a bunch of official mirrors (as mentioned here) behind security.d.o.
+It resolves to Fastly IP ranges, so it could be Fastly or Debian operated mirrors.
+Taking a look at https://db.debian.org/machines.cgi tells seger.d.o in DE is security-master which I’m assuming is source for all the following mentioned security mirrors:

 - lobos.d.o in DE